Research is an integral component to advancing patient care within the Division of Pulmonary, Allergy, Critical Care and Sleep Medicine (PACCS).

 The PACCS division is engaged in several cutting-edge studies looking at sedation in the ICU, how to decrease lung water in patients with lung injury, and survival amongst different ethnic groups when they are critically ill.
 A better understanding of these ICU practices and outcomes will enable us to increase survival and improve therapies.

 Sleep disorders such as obstructive sleep apnea, insomnia and other sleep disorders affects millions of Americans and is linked to cardiovascular diseases, cancer and obesity.
-Our sleep research programs are aimed to improve treatment adherence and to delineate mechanisms of poor sleep.
+Our sleep research programs—coordinated through the UA Health Sciences Center for Sleep, Circadian & Neuroscience Research—are aimed to improve treatment adherence and to delineate mechanisms of poor sleep.
 These studies include the immunology of sleep, sleep in the critically ill and the psychological aspects of sleep.

 Asthma and Emphysema Research

 In collaboration with the new UA Health Sciences Asthma & Airway Disease Research Center (formerly the Arizona Respiratory Center), an internationally recognized group of scientists from diverse disciplines work together to perform basic, clinical and translational research to find the cause and cure for asthma.
 The focus is on interdisciplinary approaches to asthma and related airway disease (i.e., emphysema and cystic fibrosis) — applying advances in molecular biology, genetics and microbiome research..